raphael-proust/OGL-SRD5/pages/15.rules/default.md

 This trap uses a trip wire to release a net suspended from the ceiling.

-The trip wire is 3 inches off the ground and stretches between two columns or trees.
+The trip wire is 7.5cm off the ground and stretches between two columns or trees.
 The net is hidden by cobwebs or foliage.
 The DC to spot the trip wire and net is 10.
 A successful DC 15 Dexterity check using thieves’ tools breaks the trip wire harmlessly.
 A character without thieves’ tools can attempt this check with disadvantage using any edged weapon or edged tool.
 On a failed check, the trap triggers.

 When the trap is triggered, the net is released, covering a 3m-square area.
 Those in the area are trapped under the net and restrained, and those that fail a DC 10 Strength saving throw are also knocked prone.
 A creature can use its action to make a DC 10